ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-If you noticed this is our first usage of type-system metaprogramming, the
+If you noticed, this is our first usage of type-system metaprogramming, the
 `typeof` keyword, `as const` operator, and `InstanceType` utility type.
 We'll
 dive deeper into it later when we generalize the array to support arbitrary
-object shape.
+object shapes.
 But for now it's used so that we don't have to define the
 constructors and types separately.

-Finally, let's initialize the array and starts pushing items into it.
-I
+Finally, let's initialize the array and start pushing items into it.
+I strictly
-strictly follow the static factory method over constructor principle, which I
+follow the static factory method over constructor principle, which I might
-might write about in the future.
+write about in the future.

 ```ts
 class SoAMonsters {